fjorwb/ecommerce-rest-api-project/README.md

 ## OpenAPI Specification

 ### Project Status
-IN PROGRESS: Working on additional secutiry measures
+IN PROGRESS: Working on additional security measures

 ### Room for Improvement
 Room for improvement:

 Encryption of data in database
 Add more indexes to the database for faster queries

 To do:
 Allow guest checkout flow
 Send confirmation email after POSTing order
 Build demo frontend site